uzzielperez/uzzielperez.github.io/_posts/2020-07-14-ScrambledEggSeries.md

 I noticed a behaviour, that sometimes I also act out, when someone is hurt or when someone's expectation isn't met.
 I've learned this fancy term called *[Negative Attribution Theory](https://estherperel.com/blog/how-to-fix-the-fights-youre-sick-of-having)*.
 For example, if someone was expecting flowers for valentine's day, and I didn't give any "You don't love me!
 You're a bad lover".
 But I forking hate valentine's day.
 We assume that one's character is bad because it didn't meet your expectations.

 Well, it can also be very well true that the person was just simply out of love and tired already because of multiple *negative attributions* in the past.
-But the person is also at fault for not adjusting or communicating to the other that "am just not into flowers/or flowers are a waste of money" for instance.
+But the person is also at fault for not adjusting or communicating to the other that "am just not into flowers/or flowers are a waste of money" for instance (without invalidating the feeling of the other).
 Or maybe just buy the goddamn flowers!

 I think this behaviour is kind of harmful.
 But I also know that when you're in deep pain there's very little you can do.
 That's why I am amazed at those who seem to still keep it together even when in the throes of agony.